 Kolin also pointed out a massive white home at the corner of Gaston and Bull streets, telling us the 25,000-foot-home is owned by hotelier Richard Kessler who restored the home, which was built about 1917.

 We made our way down to Forsyth Park, home to the ornate fountain that’s an icon of Savannah.
 Built in 1858, the fountain was actually ordered out of a catalog.
 My guess is that it was even harder to put together than an IKEA dresser.
+This 30-acre park is one of my favorites in Savannah.
+It has tennis courts, two playgrounds and a half-shell theater.
+There’s a farmers market here every Saturday and you can catch free concerts here during the Savannah Jazz Festival, held each year in September.

 Soon our drinks were empty and our stroll was over so we headed back to the DeSoto after the delightfully informative tour.
+Savannah can be a very hot city and we were happy to return to the comfort of air conditioning.

 The DeSoto Savannah History